 More than $36M in Ontario and Alberta provincial funding has been awarded to projects dedicated to accelerating the development of technologies.

-The Alberta-Ontario Innovation Program (AOP) is managed by the Ontario Centres of Excellence (OCE) and Alberta Innovates (AI).
-In addition to funding by OCE and AI, select projects received additional support from Emissions Reduction Alberta (ERA), and Natural Sciences and Engineering Council of Canada (NSERC).
+The Alberta-Ontario Innovation Program (AOP) is managed by the Ontario Centre of Innovation (OCI) and Alberta Innovates (AI).
+In addition to funding by OCI and AI, select projects received additional support from Emissions Reduction Alberta (ERA), and Natural Sciences and Engineering Council of Canada (NSERC).

 10 of the 20 projects and partners which received funding for research and development include: